anthayes92/Python-Projects/README.md

 Note that a significant proportion of female rock climbers are underweight compared to the general population!

-The full anaysis is available here: https://github.com/anthayes92/Python-Showcase/blob/master/Data%20Analysis%20Example/Full_Analysis.pdf
+The full analysis is available here: https://github.com/anthayes92/Python-Showcase/blob/master/Data%20Analysis%20Example/Full_Analysis.pdf

 # Quantum Metrology